8ta4/reddit/README.md

 Nix packages are awesome because they take care of all dependencies for you, making installation a breeze.
 Plus, Nix offers atomic upgrades and rollbacks, so you can easily switch between different versions of the Reddit tool without any issues.

-## Marking Positive and Negative Examples
+## Marking Examples

-> How do I mark a Reddit post as a positive or negative example?
+> How do I mark a Reddit post as an example?

 You'll need to create or modify a YAML file to mark a post.
 The file should look like this: